Eficent/eficent-odoo-addons-wip/hr_payslip_change_state/README.rst

 1. Go to the payslip list and select the ones you want to cancel.
 2. Unfold the "More" menu on the top
 3. Select the required state
-4. To compelte the request, click on "Execute" button.
+4. To complete the request, click on "Execute" button.